Ready to Serve: Prospective Appointees

 Appointees are expected to be guardians of the public trust, so as a nominee, be prepared for an extensive financial and ethics screening process.

 The specifics of the screening process will depend on your proposed position, with senior positions requiring more public disclosure.
 You will be asked to provide information about your personal finances and the finances of your spouse and dependent children so that ethics officials can identify and resolve any potential conflicts of interest.
-Appointees in the current administration will also be asked to sign the Biden-Harris Administration Ethics Pledge.
+Appointees in the incoming administration may also be asked to sign an ethics pledge.

 Familiarize yourself with the financial and ethics forms and questions and get your answers and materials ready.
 One of the biggest bottlenecks involves nominees who do not submit their forms in a timely fashion – so start early!